jserv/tinygl/README.md

 * Fixed buffer overflow in `glDrawText`
 * Extensive compile-time configuration options

-Note that this softrast is not GL 1.1 compliant and does not constitute a complete GL implementation.
+Note that this software rasterizer is not GL 1.1 compliant and does not constitute a complete GL implementation.

-## Limitations
-* Texture size and format are fixed at compile time (configurable in `zfeatures.h`)
-* Many GL 1.1 prototypes are missing
-* `glPolygonOffset` is a no-op (multiplier is 0)
-* No stencil buffer
-* Blending does not use alpha values; the rasterizer has no concept of alpha
-* No mipmapping, antialiasing, or texture filtering
-* No edge clamping; S and T coordinates are wrapped
-* Infinite display list nesting will crash
-* Lit triangles use current material properties even when textured (black diffuse = black textured triangles)
-* Textured triangles are affected by vertex colors (call `glColor3f(1,1,1)` before rendering textured objects for expected results)
-* Rendering window X dimension must be a multiple of 4
-* Line rendering is not blended
-* Point smoothing is not implemented (points are solid-color squares)
-* `glCopyTexImage2D` only works with the compile-time texture size

 ## Integration
-TinyGL is not header-only; it consists of C source files, internal headers, and external headers.
-The internal headers are only used while compiling the library.
-The external headers (`gl.h`, `zfeatures.h`, `zbuffer.h`) are required to use the library.
-You can also compile the library along with your program into a single compilation unit.
+TinyGL is not header-only.
+It ships C sources plus internal headers (build-only) and public headers (`gl.h`, `zfeatures.h`, `zbuffer.h`).
+You can build it as a static library or compile the sources directly into your program.

 Basic usage:
 ```c